+Figure 8.22: Test MP.RTf.inv+dmb+ctrl

-Since we know reads and writes can be performed speculatively, their associated translations must also be allowed to have been performed speculatively.
-This is what allows the MP.RTf.inv+dmb+ctrl test (Figure 8.22, p133) to see an old value for the translation table entry, as the translation can be performed speculatively.
-TODO: PS: If this were a "user" test, I'd say that e1 was satisfied out-of-order w.r.t. d, not that e1 was "performed speculatively".
+If this were a "user" test, I'd say that e1 was satisfied out-of-order w.r.t. d, not that e1 was "performed speculatively".
 Or I'd expect to see a test with control-flow speculation, or argument that the second instruction is speculative until the first is known not to fault.
 Are you not distinguishing between out-of-order and speculative execution any more?
 TODO: BS: but speculation implies OoO?

 However, forwarding from a speculative write to the translation table walker is disallowed.
 Since reads to read-sensitive locations (such as devices) can have side-effects, software can protect those locations by marking them as device memory in the translation tables, or leaving them unmapped altogether.
 A speculative write could update the translation tables arbitrarily, including allowing reads to read-sensitive locations, so it must be forbidden for a translation read to read from a still speculative write.
-The MP.RT.inv+dmb+ctrl-trfi test (Figure 8.23, p134) demonstrates this, requiring that the translation table walk on the speculative path cannot read from the still-speculative store to the translation tables.
+The MP.RT.inv+dmb+ctrl-trfi test (Figure 8.23, p131) demonstrates this, requiring that the translation table walk on the speculative path cannot read from the still-speculative store to the translation tables.